Religious Education program continues to provide a warm, accepting and

 guide them in the classroom.
 We shared this document with Meeting and

 met the glowing approval of Business Meeting in July.

-We’ve developed critical understandings and assessments for each
+The Committee has developed critical understandings and assessments for each

 class.
 Goals have been established and a form developed that teachers